 Michael ("Mike") C. Meyer has served as a director since August 2020.
-From 2015 to October 2020, he served as the Chairman of the board of directors of Guild Mortgage Company, and as a member of its board of directors from 2013 to October 2020.
-From 2013 until December 2020, Mr. Meyer served as an operating partner and as Portfolio Director for McCarthy Capital.
+From 2015 to October 2020, he served as the Chairperson of the board of directors of Guild Mortgage Company, and as a member of its board of directors from 2013 to October 2020.
+From 2013 until December 2020, Mr. Meyer served as an Operating Partner and as Portfolio Director for McCarthy Capital.
 From 1995 to 2014, Mr. Meyer served in a variety of finance and operational management executive positions at Tenaska, Inc., an energy company.
 From 1987 to 1995, he served at the U.S. Treasury Department in the Office of the Comptroller of the Currency as a National Bank Examiner.
 Mr. Meyer earned both a Bachelor of Science in business administration degree and a Master of Business Administration degree from Creighton University.
-He currently serves on the board of directors of Bridges Holding Company, an investment advisory firm; Bridges Trust Company, a Nebraska based trust services provider; and he previously served on the board of directors of Bridges Investment Fund, a general equity fund.
+He currently serves on the board of directors of Bridges Holding Company, an investment advisory firm; Bridges Trust Company, a Nebraska based trust services provider; and he previously served as Chairperson of the Board/Lead Independent Director of Bridges Investment Fund, a general equity fund.